himanshusaini4713/himanshusaini4713/README.md

 <br />

-Hi I'm Himanshu
+Hi I'm Himanshu Saini

-I am a Machine Learning Enthusiast Who Is Looking Forward To Building a Carrer In the Field of Artificial Intelligence.
+I am a Data Science Enthusiast Who Is Looking Forward To Building a Carrer In the Field of Data Science.
 I am always up for new opportunity.

-- 🎯 Job Seeker
+_ 🧑‍💻 Currently looking for a opportunity in Data Science.
-- 🤔 I'm currently working on some personal projects
+- 🤔 I'm currently working on Real world projects.
-- 🌱 I’m currently learning Deep Learning and its frameworks
+- 🐍 I’m currently learning Machine Learning.
 - 👯 I’m looking to connect with more people
-- 📫 How to reach me: [Himanshu Saini](mailto:himanshusaini6795@gmail.com)
+- 📫 How to reach me: [Himanshu Saini](mailto:himanshusaini6795@gmail.com
--
-- ⚡ Fun fact: I 🧡 🐶S.

 <br />
 <br />